CannonWilson/Problem-Sets/Redux/2-AdvancedRedux/README.md

 'react-router-dom' installed.

-In this problem set, you will create a React application that allows users to choose if a particular person/character is a wizard or not.
+In this problem set, you will create a React application that flips through the pictures and names of people/characters and allows users to choose if a particular person is a wizard or not.
 On one view, the user will be able to sign in/sign out and view their previous choices.
 On the other page, the user will be shown a picture and a name of